sqn175/slam_dev_docker/README.md

 ## Notes

-1. You can customize the docker via modifying `installers/install_3rdparties_dev.sh` to install required third-party libraries.

-2. Some source mirrors such as apt and python mirrors are modified to China mirrors to improve download speed for China mainland users.
+2. Some source mirrors such as apt and python mirrors are modified to China mirrors **to improve download speed for China mainland users**.

 3. You can manually pre-download third-party lib source code tarball files into archive dir for offline Docker building.